🌐 EN | 🇯🇵 JP | Last sync: 2026-01

 Problem 1 (Difficulty: Easy)

-Explain the differences between stemming and lemmatization, and describe their respective advantages and disadvantages.
+Explain the difference between stemming and lemmatization, and describe the advantages and disadvantages of each.

 Sample Answer